Sunday, October 28 | 5 p.m.

 Choral Evensong for Advent Sunday and “Christmas Lights.”

-Following Christmas Tea, at 5 St. Olave’s Arts Guild presents light music and entertainment, including Wenceslas by Britain’s Poet Laureate Carol Ann Duffy and a singalong featuring Good King Wenceslas.
-Contributions appreciated.
+Following Christmas Tea, at 5 St. Olave’s Arts Guild presents light music from the steel-pan band Pan4Christ and light entertainment, including Wenceslas by Britain’s Poet Laureate Carol Ann Duffy and dramatic readings from the Screwtape Letters by C.S.
+Lewis.

 Sunday, December 9 | 10:30 a.m.